We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 23.
 Logo with all fill objects.

 Fig. 24.
-Creation of connection for selected objects.
+Creating connections for selected objects.

 Program creates connection stitches between the objects.
-Notice tiny connections marked by orange arrows on the below picture.
+Notice tiny connections marked by red arrows on the below picture.
 If you you get long stitches going through the objects, it means that you have not placed the start and end points of the fill objects correctly.

 Connections created automatically by Studio are straight lines.
 In some cases, you may need to edit shape of connection by inserting new nodes.